 THINGS

-The Things section is our shop.
-We’re a publishing initiative—but that’s an expansive term.
+*Things* will soon host items made by disabled artists and designers.
+Cripple is a publishing initiative—but that’s an expansive term.

 More than just books.
-And plenty of free digital downloads as well.
-Our new shop is coming, be sure to check back soon.
+And plenty of free digital downloads as well. *Things* is coming, be sure to check back soon.

 Image description, alt text embedded: A gray square that says coming soon.
 In the right hand corner is the cripple c logo.